DiuDiu777/UIG/README.md

 ## Usage
 Enter your Rust project folder with a `Cargo.toml` file.
 If your project contains a `rust-toolchain.toml` file, we recommend disabling or removing it.

+Anonymous hub may not be able to see the demo image directly, please download the raw file and follow the link to download the corresponding image.

 ### generate upg
 ```shell
 cargo rap -upg